kasliwalr/rtop/docs/Design.md

 terminate called without an active exception
 ```

-Once, the application has the screen size information (size and position of windows), it can scale and reposition the layout as necessary.
-From a usability perspective, it seems appropriate to prevent extreme resizing of the screen such as sizing it to be very small.
+The solution to above problem is to handle the signal.
+The signal handler scales and repositions the layout based on the screen size information.
+It is important to keep in mind usability by preventing extreme resizing of the screen - very small screen size is not useful for reading information.

 #### Accessing and parsing /proc database

-To access process information, we rely on the [proc file system](https://en.wikipedia.org/wiki/Procfs), available on all Unix based systems.
-On linux, the process information is distributed amongst multiple text files inside subdirectories of `/proc` directory.
-There is a unique subdirectory per process, and its named with the process id (PID) value.
-For example to access information associated with the *init* process which as PID of 1, files in directory `/proc/1/` will be accessed.
+Process information is accessed using the [proc file system](https://en.wikipedia.org/wiki/Procfs), available on all Unix based systems.
+On Linux, the process information is distributed amongst multiple text files inside subdirectories of `/proc` directory.
+There is a unique subdirectory per process that is named with the process id (PID) value.
+For example to access information associated with the *init* process which has PID of 1, files in directory `/proc/1/` should be accessed.

-rtop draws its information from 3 files - `/proc/pid/stat`, `/proc/pid/cmdline` and `/proc/pid/status`.

-Parsing details pertaining to  ?? are not covered.
-In this section, one is not concerned with the specific format of a given file, one can always devise a suitable strategy to parse a given text file format.
-Rather, the discussion focuses on the race conditions that might be present when accessing the proc file system.
+rtop draws process information from 3 files - `/proc/pid/stat`, `/proc/pid/cmdline` and `/proc/pid/status`.
+The discussion below focuses on the race conditions that might be present when accessing the proc file system.
+For details on how to read a particular text file, refer to its format information.

-The algorithm for accessing and parsing process files is quite basic.
-We read the contents of the `/proc` directory using the `opendir` and `readdir` system call.
-The `opendir` call provides a pointer object that allows scanning through the directories' contents, `readdir` performs the scan through the `/proc` visiting each process specific subdirectory in turn, accessing files inside of it and parsing them.
-However since processes are getting added and removed asynchronously, one has to careful in using these system calls and understand the guarantees they offer.
-On this note, *The Linux Programming Interface by Kerrisk, 2nd* says
+The algorithm for accessing and parsing process files is pretty straightforward.
+The contents of the `/proc` directory are read using the `opendir` and `readdir` system calls.
+The `opendir` call provides a pointer object that allows scanning through the directories' contents.
+This pointer is passed to `readdir` which performs the scan through the `/proc` directory, visiting each process specific subdirectory in turn, accessing files inside of it and parsing them.
+However, since processes are getting added and removed asynchronously, one has to careful in using these system calls and understand the guarantees they offer.  *The Linux Programming Interface by Kerrisk, 2nd* says

 >If the contents of a directory change while a program is scanning it with readdir(), the program might not see the changes.
 SUSv3 explicitly notes that it is unspecified whether readdir() will return a filename that has been added to or removed from the directory since the last call to opendir() or rewinddir().
 All filenames that have been neither added nor removed since the last such call are guaranteed to be returned.

-Therefore the system calls provide no guarantee in this matter.
-This forces us to add logic to handle such situations.

-One must also understand that files inside the proc file system are not actual files, they are just an abstraction, what is actually happening when a file is opened, is that information supposed to be inside it is read immediately from the kernel database.

-This discussion implies that the directory `/proc` is populated when we open the directory for reading.
-So we take one snapshot at the time of opening.
-Now when we start scanning it using `readdir`, we inspect each process's pid directory.
-It is at this time, again that this information is updated, if we try to access the directory pid in /proc, but the process by that pid does not exist, the open call will return an error.
-New process may be added while you are scanning readdir, in such as case, you may not scan through it i.e. you may not know if a process has been added or you may.
+This forces us to add logic to handle situations where subdirectories are getting added or removed from `/proc` directory.
+One must also understand that files inside the proc file system are not actual files, they are just an abstraction, what is actually happening when a file's information is accessed is that it is read immediately from the kernel database.
+It is also implied that the directory `/proc` is populated when it is opened for reading - sort of like a snapshot.
+When the `/proc` directory is scanned using `readdir`, we inspect each process's pid directory.
+It is at this time that the `/proc/pid` information is updated again.
+If we try to access the `/proc/pid`, but the process by that pid does not exist, the open call will return an error.
+New process may be also added while scanning `/proc` using readdir, in such a case, one may not scan through it and miss it.

-A summary of all the different scenarios, their implications and the decision that algorithm makes to handle them are described.
+A summary of all the different scenarios, their implications and the decision that algorithm makes to handle them are described below:

 **Table 1**